kwarrick/kwarrick.github.io/_posts/2019-02-03-rust-errors.md

 Not pretty, but adequate.

-What if you aren't in `main` or in a function that returns bubbles `Result`?
+What if you aren't in `main` or in a function that bubbles `Result`?

 Maybe something like: